 The TST is an opportunity for a teacher to ask for advice on how to deal with a classroom situation that may be academic or behavioral in nature.
 The team of administrators and teachers meets on an ďas neededĒ basis and will work to develop strategies for the situation.

-The Guidance Counselor provides counseling services.
-In addition, the Guidance Counselor provides resources and assistance for college planning, financial aid, career education, and academic advising/intervention.
+The School Counselor provides counseling services.
+In addition, the School Counselor provides resources and assistance for college planning, financial aid, career education, and academic advising/intervention.
 The Guidance Counselor is responsible for scheduling, maintaining academic records, special education counseling, referrals, and related issues.

-The Dean(s) of Students provide counseling support for studentsí issues in the school and in the community.
-In addition, the Dean(s) have been assigned the responsibility of administering student discipline.
-The Dean(s) will be responsible for home visits and networking community services for students and their families.
-The Dean(s) are also responsible for the direct contact with parent(s)/guardian(s) of all students.
+The Assistant Head of School provides counseling support for studentsí issues in the school and in the community.
+In addition, the AHS has been assigned the responsibility of administering student discipline.
+The AHS is also responsible for the direct contact with parent(s)/guardian(s) of all students.

 Every student will be assigned to an Advisory that will meet regularly throughout the studentís high school career.
 Each Advisory will have a teacher or administrator as its Advisor.
 The purpose of this program is to facilitate a more personalized environment in which to foster the studentís academic and social development.
 To this end, an evolving, changing curriculum will be utilized to best serve the needs of the students.